FLAMINGO: Tracing the co-evolution of hot gas and black holes in galaxy groups and clusters: Co-evolution of black holes and gas

 To explore re-accretion further, we examine the redshift evolution of halo gas fractions within multiple apertures: $R_{2500}$, $R_{500}$, $R_{200}$, and $5 \times R_{500}$, with spherical overdensity quantities computed using SOAP.
 These results are shown in Fig.~\ref{fig:fgas_apertures}, with larger apertures indicated by progressively lighter shades for the upper (solid) and lower (dashed) \fgas{} samples.

-Across all apertures, gas fractions initially decline at the onset of central BH feedback.
-Smaller apertures lose gas earlier and more severely, as these are closer to and therefore more affected by the central BH.
+{Across all apertures, gas fractions initially decline at the onset of central BH feedback.
+Smaller apertures lose gas earlier and more severely, as these are closer to, and therefore more affected by, the central BH.
 For both samples, the strongest reduction occurs within $R_{2500}$, which loses approximately 80\% of its original gas content, and shifts from being the most gas rich aperture to the most gas poor.
-The fractional loss decreases with increasing aperture size, yet even at $5 \times R_{500}$ both samples show measurable depletion, implying that central BH feedback can affect gas out to very large radii.
+The fractional loss decreases with increasing aperture size, such that the ejection beyond $5 \times R_{500}$ is relatively modest.}

-The lower-\fgas{} sample, whose central BH feedback begins later, consistently shows stronger depletion across all apertures.
-This provides further evidence that feedback is more effective at lower redshift, as discussed previously.
+{The lower-\fgas{} sample, whose central BH feedback begins later, consistently shows stronger depletion across all apertures.
+This provides further evidence that feedback is more effective at lower redshift, as discussed previously.}

-Signs of re-accretion are visible in all but the largest aperture.
-For both samples, the recovery begins first within $R_{200}$, followed by $R_{500}$ and then $R_{2500}$, consistent with an outside-in re-accretion scenario.
-Although re-accretion proceeds efficiently at intermediate redshifts, it plateaus at late times - possibly because the returning gas is captured by the potential wells of satellite galaxies at large radii.
-Nevertheless, only a fraction of the original gas content is restored, showing that central BH feedback causes long-lasting suppression.
-The largest aperture exhibits the weakest gas depletion and no sign of re-accretion.
-For the upper \fgas{} sample, most of this depletion is on account of star formation rather than gas ejection.
+{ Signs of re-accretion are visible in all but the largest aperture.
+For both samples, the recovery begins first within $R_{200}$, followed by $R_{500}$ and then $R_{2500}$, consistent with an outside-in accretion scenario.
+Although the gas fraction within $5 \times R_{500}$ remains relatively unaffected, there is a large increase in the gas fraction within smaller radii, suggesting that some gas which has been ejected, but not beyond $5 \times R_{500}$, has fallen back in, providing indirect evidence for the re-accretion of previously ejected gas.
+Although re-accretion proceeds efficiently at intermediate redshifts, it appears to plateau at late times.
+At this particular mass scale ($\mfive\sim10^{14}$ M$_\odot$), only a fraction of the original gas content is restored, showing that BH feedback causes long-lasting suppression.
+The largest aperture exhibits the weakest gas depletion and no obvious sign of re-accretion.
+Note that for the upper \fgas{} sample, most of this depletion is on account of star formation rather than gas ejection. }